STOP = Stop Taxes On Property

 The State’s property tax is unfair, regressive, out-of-date.
 It is 2 times the national average and can double every 10 years.
 It forces one spouse to work to pay outrageous taxes.
 Homes should be our castles – not our tax prisons.
 Morally tax bills should not hurt people with no income, low income, or fixed income.
 Taxes should not rise if a school is built or the needy are bused into the county.
 Logically the property tax should only fund local real estate related services.

 Wisconsin politicians offer “token relief” to get votes.
 Michigan lawmakers slashed property taxes 50% in 1 day after a couple upstate farm school districts voted down their budgets rather than tax their citizens off their properties.
-Schools didn’t close because they changed their tax system – voters closed schools to change the tax system!
+Schools didn’t close because they changed their tax system – voters threatened to close schools to change the tax system!
 California slashed and froze their property tax years ago.
 Their problems were a defense-based economy and immigration – not changing how they funded education.
 Perhaps they do need to spend more on their schools, but that can be done with an income tax and/or sales tax and eliminating exemptions to their taxes.

 In many states the property tax is $4 to $5 per $1000.
-In Wisconsin many seniors now pay 25% and farmers on average pay 40% of their net income to the property tax.
+In Wisconsin many seniors now pay 25% of their income and farmers on average pay 40% of their net income to the property tax.
 In comparison, the average state taxpayer pays a total of about 13% of their income to all state taxes.
 In 1995 farmers paid 155% of their net income just to the property tax.
 Their tax payments come from loans until they must sell their farms to pay their loans.
 Many farmers find it hard to sell their farms, especially in Northern Wisconsin, because the farm cannot produce a living and pay the property taxes.

 Taxes shifted to the property tax in the past will now be based on income, ability to pay, and fairness.
 Those hurt most by the property tax can keep their homes, businesses and farms.
 State businesses and farmers can compete with other states with the high property tax off their backs.
 Wisconsin’s high property tax now costs far more farm and small business jobs than gained by all programs to attract new jobs.
 Many good customers and jobs are now lost by sending seniors and manufacturers south for low property taxes.